raspberrypilearning/grandpa-scarer/worksheet.md

 The required cutting area is 450mm x 400mm.
 If your lasercutter bed is smaller than that, then open the file in a program like Inkscape or Adobe Illustrator and split it into 2 sheets.

-**As every lasercutter is different and lasers are dangerous, please only operate a lasercutter if you are trained to use that specific lasercutter, and its owner is happy with you doing so.**
+**As every lasercutter is different and lasers are dangerous, please only operate a lasercutter if you are trained to use that specific lasercutter, and its owner is happy for you to do so.**

 ### Lasercut the box